JaxThePrime/vue3-dropzone/README.md

 the features of this package include the following:

+- Drag and drop upload files
 - Highly customizable
 - Lightweight, powerful and easy to use <g-emoji class="g-emoji" alias="smile"
-- Provides with image preview, multiple state like error success and disable, etc...
+- Provides with file preview, server-side uploads, multiple state like error success and disable, etc...

 # Installation